What is a Dynasty League?

 The basic idea is to allow each owner to keep most if not all players on their roster from season to season if they wish.
 If this seems like too much of a commitment for your first dynasty league, then you could slide the number of keepers back down the spectrum a bit, more towards a keeper league, and let each team keep 50% to 75% of their roster.
 Just remember, the more players each team keeps from season to season, the greater the challenge and sense of ownership.

-IDP’s – If you’ve never used Individual Defensive Players (IDP’s) on your fantasy team before, we’d highly recommend you begin doing so.
-IDP’s add a much greater degree of depth and interest to the game.
-Using a team defense, while not incompatible with a dynasty or keeper format, does somewhat go against the objective of creating a more challenging and dynamic league.
+IDP – If you’ve never used Individual Defensive Players (IDP’s) on your fantasy team before, we’d highly recommend you consider doing so.
+IDP leagues add a much greater degree of depth and interest to the game.
+Using a team defense, while not at all incompatible with a dynasty or keeper format, does not support the objective of creating a more challenging and dynamic league.

 If you’ve never used IDP’s before, you may want to start out with just a few starting positions on each team, maybe three to six per team.
 You could allow each team to start any three defensive players (defensive flex players), though this often leads to each team seeking out LB’s.
 These guys tend to be very consistent tackle producers, and therefor offer more predictable production than other IDP positions.